 June 27, 2009

-Yokohama is Japan’s second largest city (and I had always thought Osaka held that place).
-Perhaps Yokohama is not as high-profile as Osaka because it is an incorporated city.
-It is now part of the Greater Tokyo Area, a contiguous urban sprawl, and only 30 minutes away by train.
-Its claim to fame is that it strategically fronts Tokyo Bay.
+I just learned that Yokohama was Japan’s second largest city; I had always thought Osaka held that place.
+Perhaps Yokohama was not as high-profile as Osaka because it was an incorporated city, i.e. a part of the Greater Tokyo Area, a contiguous urban sprawl, and only 30 minutes away by train.
+Its claim to fame was its coast of Tokyo Bay.

 However, sore soles, morning lethargy, and the old-world charm of New Grand Hotel derailed our plans.
 A bladder break became the highlight of my “morning after” in Yokohama.
 We simply dropped in to use the restroom, but we ended up lingering in the lobby for about an hour and decided against going to the Landmark Tower.

-The hotel may not be grand by today’s standards (at least the original building, the one fronting the bay; there is a modern high-rise annex built in the 1990s), but it is a functional relic of the city’s internationally flavored past.
-The aforementioned earthquake was the catalyst for the establishment of this classic hotel.
+The hotel may not be grand by today’s standards (at least the original building, the one fronting the bay; there was a modern high-rise annex built in the 1990s), but it was a functional relic of the city’s internationally flavored past.
+The aforementioned earthquake became the catalyst for the establishment of this classic hotel.
 It spurred the idea of a hotel that would attract foreign investors to the devastated city.
 Thus, in 1927 the New Grand Hotel was born to house dignitaries, businessmen, and celebrities, through the years.
 Think Charlie Chaplin and Mary Pickford.